s-vivien/CGBenchmark/README.md

 ... and you don't need to have your browser open
 ... and you can queue several codes to run big fat batches of games and compare results easily.

-### Latest features :
-- Estimation of remaining benchmark time
-- Works during contests (new parameter `isContest` in the configuration file)
-- You can pause/resume a running benchmark by pressing ENTER
-- Logs of every game are saved in a `logs` folder (enable with `-l` parameter)
-- `playerPosition` now generates every starting positions configuration, according to player number (2 permutations in 1v1, 6 in 1v2 and 24 in 1v3).
-See comments in configuration file for detailed explanations.
-- CGBenchmark now supports 1vN games
-- You can now define a N enemies pool for each code configuration.
-Enemies will be picked randomly at each game (as well as their number, which will be a random value between `minEnemiesNumber` and `maxEnemiesNumber`).
-These random choices are deterministic, i.e. if you benchmark two codes with the same `enemies` configuration and a fixed seed list, each seed will be played against the same enemies every time.

 ### What it does:
 Allows you to queue batches of matches on any multiplayer game of CodinGame.
 Simulates PLAY in the IDE and gathers results.